comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

-In this course we recommend the use of Trello, a free to use team scheduling and planning application, but there are many other suitable tools.
+In this course we recommend the use of Github projects, a team scheduling and planning application, but there are many other suitable tools.

-> Trello is a web-based, Kanban-style, list-making application developed originally by Fog Creek Software and later acquired by Atlassian.
-Trello can be used to create task boards with different columns and move the tasks between them.
-Typically columns include task statuses such as To Do, In Progress, and Done.
-The tool can be used for personal and business purposes including real estate management, software project management, school bulleting boards, accounting, web design, gaming and law office case management.
->

 ## Managing a small team: *Who Does What By When*